cbmongithub/chattr/README.md

 # Configuration

 Before using `chattr`, we need to configure a few things.
 First, ensure that you are on the latest versions of `react, react-dom, and tailwindcss`.
-Feel free to try other versions, however do note that they have not been tested.
+Feel free to try other versions, however do note that they have not been tested. **Make sure tailwindcss is in dependencies and not devDependencies**

 ```json
     "react": "^18.2.0",